thepoly/docs/Style Guide.md

 #### president
 Not capitalized, unless in a title.

-#### president of the Union
+#### President of the Union
 Use on first reference, *PU* subseqeuntly.
-The president of the Union has three roles: representative for the Rensselaer Union, chair of the Executive Board, and the highest elected representative of the students in the budgetary branch of student government.
+The President of the Union has three roles: representative for the Rensselaer Union, chair of the Executive Board, and the highest elected representative of the students in the budgetary branch of student government.
 The PU appoints students to serve on the E-Board.

 See also: [Executive Board](#executive-board).